 This Barry Season 2 Episode 7 recap for the episode titled “The Audition” contains spoilers.
 You can check out our thoughts on the previous episode by clicking these words.

-Director Alec Berg and writer Liza Sarnoff then roll to the credits and we have to wait a week to see how Barry gets Gene out of this mess.
-At least, that is what I was trying to hypothesize until I saw a preview of Barry in a police station, calling Fuches, and leaving him a message that he is coming for him.
-My biggest worry: Winkler’s Gene Cousineau will be sacrificed as a pawn, to push Barry back into his hitman instincts, which we have been waiting for all season.
+Director Alec Berg and writer Liza Sarnoff then roll to the credits, and we have to wait a week to see how Barry gets Gene out of this mess.
+At least, that is what I was trying to hypothesize until I saw a preview of Barry in a police station, calling Fuches and leaving him a message that he is coming for him.
+My biggest worry: Winkler’s Gene Cousineau will be sacrificed as a pawn to push Barry back into his hitman instincts, which we have been waiting for all season.

-Wherever the show ends up, if you have read my recaps of each episode this season, I have been wrong on almost all my predictions.
-My last hail-Mary pass is that poor Gene is done for, Barry will kill Fuches, No-Ho Hank and Barry will enter season three as partners, with Barry now slotted into the Fuches role, and Maybrek as the new Barry.
+Wherever the show ends, if you have read my recaps of each episode this season, I have been wrong on almost all my predictions.
+My last hail-Mary pass is that poor Gene is done for, Barry will kill Fuches, No-Ho Hank and Barry will enter season three as partners, with Barry now slotted into the Fuches role Maybrek as the new Barry.
 If anything, this show has taught us Berg and Hader can’t be pinned down, and there is something so liberating about a show that has no limit on what it’s willing to do to its most beloved characters.